Picolab/G2S/README.md

 a box labelled "raw source URL" into which you will paste each of the above URLs, then click the button labelled "register url" to perform the registration.

-You might wish to use [this page](https://picolab.github.io/G2S/rids.html)and click on the links in order from top to bottom to register these rulesets.
+You might wish to use [this page](https://picolab.github.io/G2S/rids.html) and click on the links in order from top to bottom to register these rulesets.

 ## Creating a Pico Agent